STBrinkmann/CGEI-Vancouver/workflow/06_modelling/README.md

 </tbody>
 </table>

-As the next step, geocraphic coordiantes will be assigned to pure_data by selecting random residential locations provided by OSM (Padgham et al. 2017).
+As the next step, geographic coordinates will be assigned to data_raw by selecting random residential locations provided by OSM (Padgham et al.
+2017).

 ``` r
 # Load AOI